plus3it/spel/README.md

 ## Why spel

 VMs' root filesystems are generally not live-repartitionable once launced from their images.
-As a result, if a STIG-scan is performed against most of the community-published images for Red Hat and CentOS, those scans will note failures for each of the various "`${DIRECTORY}` is on its own filesystem" tests.
+As a result, if a STIG-scan is performed against most of the community-published images for Red Hat and related distros (CentOS/CentOS Stream, [Oracle Linux][41] [Rocky][42], [Alma][43] or [Liberty][44]), those scans will note failures for each of the various "`${DIRECTORY}` is on its own filesystem" tests.
 The images produced through this project are designed to ensure that these particular scan-failures do not occur.

-Aside from addressing the previously-noted partitioning findings, spel does _not_ apply any STIG-related hardening.
+Aside from addressing the previously-noted partitioning findings, spel does applies only those STIG-related hardenings that need to be in place "from birth" (i.e., when a system is first created from KickStart, VM-template, Amazon Machine Image, etc.).
+This includes things like:

+- Activation of SELinux
+  - Application of SELinux user-confinement to the default-user[^1]
+  - Application of SELinux role-transition rules for the default-user
+- Activation of FIPS mode

 The spel-produced images are expected to act as a better starting-point in a larger hardening process.

 If your organization does not already have an automated hardening process, please see our tool, [Watchmaker](https://github.com/plus3it/watchmaker.git).